WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/WaterAllocation/ReadME.md

 - [WA GWIS_Data download](https://fortress.wa.gov/ecy/gispublic/DataDownload/wr/GWIS_Data/).
 Data made available can be found within the **GWIS_SDEexport.zip** option.
 - D_PointTable.csv, obtained from above GWIS_SDEexport.zip.
 - D_Point_WR_Doc.csv, obtained from above GWIS_SDEexport.zip.
+- WA_POU_Input.cvb, obtained from above GWIS_SDEexport.zip.
 - Person_Plus_EXTRACT_FromWRTSnotGWIS.csv, obtained from above GWIS_SDEexport.zip.
 - [GWIS_Data_Dictionary](https://fortress.wa.gov/ecy/gispublic/DataDownload/wr/GWIS_Data/GWIS_Data_Dictionary/).
 Used to interpret and understand the WA data.

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share WSDE's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *WA_Allocation Schema Mapping_WaDEQA.xlsx*.
-Six executable code files were used to extract the WSDE's water rights data from the above mentioned input files.
+Seven executable code files were used to extract the WSDE's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
+The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining six code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those six code files are as follows...
+Those seven code files are as follows...

 - 0_PreProcessWashingtonAllocationData.ipynb
 - 1_WA_Methods.py